HDDL/estimating_erratic_errors/README.md

 We employ the same method as in existing studies (Yang, Yang, and Fan 2019) to generate the samples of road traffic by randomizing flows using the traffic assignment algorithm (see flow_matrix.txt for details).

 # Contact
-Sorry for not uploading all the codes.
-This is because uploading all codes for various testing scenarios is extremely time-consuming and labor-intensive.
+Uploading all codes for various testing scenarios is extremely time-consuming and labor-intensive.
 If you need specific codes or have any other questions, please contact zhengzj17@gmail.com or zzj17.zheng@polyu.edu.hk.